 Within this bubble, couples learn to soothe one another, make repairs, and resolve conflicts quickly.
 Instead of hiding, partners rely on each other for emotional support by freely opening up and easily sharing with their significant other.

-In Mindy and Josh’s relationship, both partners have opted out from closeness.
+When couples grow apart, as in Mindy and Josh’s relationship, both partners have opted out from closeness.
 They have erected a protective wall between them and have disengaged emotionally.
 This is the opposite of relating from a couple bubble position.
 At this point, the relationship is vulnerable to competing interests taking hold: an addiction creeps in, work becomes primary, a friend becomes an exclusive confidante, or an affair emerges.

-1. Establish we-ness.
+1. Establish “we-ness.”

 Dr. Gottman stresses the importance of shared meaning in relationships.
 This involves creating an inner life together: a couple culture with shared beliefs, compatible roles, and customs.
 One way to create we-ness is to discuss your life dreams together.